GuzeevIosif/slot-ml-service/Readme.md

 ### About

-This project is aimed to solve injection queries classification problem.
+This project is aimed to solve injection queries classification problem given by https://slot-ml.com/.

 ### Structure